math09/Twoutch/README.md

 - Public : Can search a movie or a serie in our catalog, create an account and register.

-- User : Can update his profile, interact with his favorite, playlist , recomendation and delete his account.
+- User : Can update his profile, interact with his favorite, playlist , recommandation and delete his account.

 - Admin : Can add, update and delete movies and series, see userlist and consult a user.